-SmartTrust 473 consists of a unit investment trust designated California Municipal Portfolio of Closed-End Funds Trust, Series 14.
+SmartTrust 495 consists of a unit investment trust designated Tax Free Income Trust, Series 36.
 The sponsor is Hennion & Walsh, Inc. The trust consists of an unmanaged, diversified portfolio of common stock of closed-end investment companies whose portfolios consist primarily of municipal bonds.
-The trust seeks to provide income which is generally exempt from regular federal and California income tax.
+The trust seeks to provide income which is generally exempt from regular federal income tax.
 The possibility of capital growth is a secondary objective.
 The sponsor cannot assure that the trust will achieve these objectives.